-Phang Nga Bay on a Private Boat
+Phang Nga Bay cruise on a private boat

 Phang Nga Bay is such a fantastic place.
 A thousand islands and vertiginous cliffs standing above the sea is a scenery out of this world.
-No matter how many times we visited Phang Nga Bay, it is always a jaw-dropping landscape.
-It should be on your Must-Do list of Phuket, and it is often at the top of many visitors’ list, and the most famous parts of Phang Nga Bay can become a little too busy to enjoy its natural beauty fully.
-So on that day, we decided with a few friends to rent a private boat with Simba Sea Trips and discover Phang Nga more exclusively, allowing us to arrive in each place before anyone does.
+No matter how often we visit Phang Nga Bay, it is always a jaw-dropping landscape.
+It should be on your Must-Do list in Phuket, and it is often at the top of many visitors’ lists, and the most famous parts of Phang Nga Bay can become a little too busy to enjoy its natural beauty fully.
+So that day, we decided with a few friends to rent a private boat and discover Phang Nga more exclusively, allowing us to arrive at each place before anyone did.

 Cave Kayaking at Hong Island

 If you are still worried, our crew provided us with waterproof bags, which we didn’t use.
-And you won’t even have to do anything, your guide will gently paddle all around and tell you what is what, and of course point at more animal shapes!
-The place is fantastic and because you are the first one around it’s very peaceful and inspiring.
+And you won’t even have to do anything; your guide will gently paddle all around and tell you what is what, and of course, point at more animal shapes!
+The place is fantastic and because you are the first one around, it’s very peaceful and inspiring.
 You will gently go through caves and tunnels and paddle under immense limestone cliffs.
 Just look at the photos, you will want to go too!

 James Bond island is well-known.
 Too well-known.
 This island, famous for the 1974 movie ‘The man with the golden gun’, is visited by such a crowd each day that some travellers don’t even want to put it on their to-do list.
 That’s unfortunate since it’s a superb and surprising place, with the iconic vertical rock standing up like a giant nail.
 By arriving early, you have it all for yourself; souvenir vendors don’t even try to sell you anything.
 A very refreshing visit if you have seen it covered with tourists posing like it was the Pisa Tower! (which you may do too)

-Our private boat added a little touch to our midday photos; it was just perfect.
-We were served some chicken in green curry, fried vegetables, prawns in tamarin and sweet and sour pork.
+Our private boat added a little touch to our midday photos; it was perfect.
+They served some chicken in green curry, fried vegetables, prawns in tamarin and sweet and sour pork.
 (That asked us at booking time if we had any food allergies or restrictions).
 We took our time to enjoy our relaxed lunch with a warm breeze and walked around for more photos, then boarded back for some more fast cruising on the water.